Nervous System Stress in Children: Signs and Natural Support

 • Frequent headaches

-• Difficulty concentrating or symptoms similar to ADHD
+• Difficulty concentrating or focusing

-• Behavioral challenges or increased anxiety
+• Behavioral challenges or emotional outbursts

-• Recurring illnesses
+• Recurring minor illnesses

 Impact on Learning and Behavior

-• Difficulty sitting still in school
+• Difficulty sitting still or following directions

 • Problems with sensory processing